What is innovation?

 1. Incremental innovation

 For instance, you could adjust your processes, increase your digital offerings, cut costs or upgrade your products and services.
-This type of innovation is typically ongoing and can be done in the short term.
+This type of innovation is typically ongoing, lower risk and focused on optimizing existing operations.

 2. Expansive innovation